-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î PSHE (Jigsaw) lessons include all pupils.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE (Jigsaw) lessons include all pupils.
 ALL Staff are responsible for the wellbeing, emotional, physical and mental health needs of pupils.
-This is co- ordinated by their class teacher and the SENCo We adopt a whole school approach to supporting well-being through the Thrive scheme (shortly to be converted to trauma informed schools) All children are assessed and tracked for emotional and social development There is a named person who coordinates the school's wellbeing curriculum (Mrs Pam Dennis) There is a named person who is a trained Thrive practitioner (Mrs Kirsten Austin).
-Mrs Austin has recently converted her qualification to become a Trauma Informed practitioner.
+This is co- ordinated by their class teacher and the SENDCo We adopt a whole school approach to supporting well-being through the TIS scheme All children are assessed and tracked for emotional and social development There is a named person who coordinates the school's wellbeing curriculum (Mrs Pam Dennis) There are two named staff members who are trained TIS practitioners (Mrs Kirsten Austin and Miss Sarah Harper).
 Pupil issues are dealt with as they arise.
 School nurse service is available through parental referral.
 Time limited and monitored groups address: - self-esteem - social skills - anger management. • Risk assessments are carried out to actively support pupils in ensuring their health, well-being and emotional needs are met. • Targeted objectives are created for individual pupils in a working partnership with parents and carers.
-TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse. • Additional support for pupils can be requested from - CAMHS - Social Care - Dreadnought - Penhaligan's Friends and others as appropriate. • Pupils with specific medical conditions have individual health care plans.
+TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse. • Additional support for pupils can be requested from • CAMHS • Social Care • Dreadnought • Penhaligan's Friends and others as appropriate. • Pupils with specific medical conditions have individual health care plans.